 The UK is committed to improving air quality and reducing pollution in towns and cities.
-That’s why the government pledged a £290m sum to boost the industry of low emission vehicles. £80m of this amount is claimed for improving charging infrastructure for electric vehicles.
+That’s why the government has committed to investing £1.5 billion by 2020 to boost the industry of ultra low emission vehicles. £400m of this amount is claimed for improving charging infrastructure for electric vehicles.

 Frequently asked questions